Bijagós Islands: Demographics

-The population is estimated at 30,000 (2006) and the ethnic group Bissago pp) (Bijagó) predominates.
+The population is estimated at 30,000 (2006) and the ethnic group Bissago (Bijagó) predominates.
 It has a relatively youthful population due to high birth rates and low life expectancy.

 Economy

 The economy is largely rural, with many families living from subsistence farming and fishing.
 There is some tourist activity, mostly boat charters from neighboring Senegal.
 Lack of infrastructure and communication links prevent the development of the islands' tourism potential.
 Starting in the early 2000s, several of the islands began to be used as transit depots for narcotraffic, which is quickly changing the social and economic fabric of the islands.

 History

 In pre-European colonial times, the islands were central to the trade along the coast of West Africa and they built up a powerful navy.
 In 1532, King Joao III of Portugal ceded a nominal right to the islands to his brother Luis, Duke of Beja as well as generous trading rights.
 In 1535, Dom Luis sent a force to conquer the islands, but the islanders' strong navy destroyed it, leaving few survivors.
 For years afterwards the Bijagós refused to trade with the Portuguese and treated any shipwrecked sailors harshly, until relations were restored around 1550.
 The Bissago islanders then became important providers of slaves to the Portuguese, putting aside inter-island rivalries to raid the mainland.

 In 1849, with the people of the Bijagós still fiercely independent, the British and French mounted a joint expedition to 'pacify' the islands, but they were repulsed.
 The Portuguese tried several times to put down 'tax revolts' in the islands in the early 20th century but largely failed.
 The islands were not formally annexed by Portugal until 1937.

 The Bijagós were visited by Austrian anthropologist and photographer Hugo Bernatzik in 1930–1931, who documented daily life among the Bidyogo people.

 The London School of Hygiene and Tropical Medicine is conducting research here to study cures for some of the world's deadliest infectious diseases.
 Because the islands are so isolated there is less danger of contamination of the results than in other places.

 In 2025, the islands were designated as a World Heritage Site by UNESCO.